danswart/ryb-book/_book/150-philosophy.md

 Should you choose to look into Dr. Deming's work with an aim to implement it, please contact me after you have read some of his writings, and before you try to implement it.
 It is VERY easy to misunderstand some of the concepts and practices.
 Otherwise, read on! [see also https://deming.org/]

 This comprehensive example outlines the management philosophy of W. Edwards Deming, widely regarded as the 'father' of the Japanese economic miracle after WWII.
-If studied with diligence and vigor it is unbelievable in the depth and breadth of its power for you to create a difference in the marketplace.
+If studied with diligence and vigor it is unbelievable in terms of the depth and breadth of its power for you to create an impressive positive difference in your company and the marketplace.

 ### A System of Profound Knowledge (taken ins substantive part from https://en.wikipedia.org/wiki/W._Edwards_Deming)

-Since Dr. Deming's work is a comprehensive system of beliefs, values, principles, and ideas that guide and inform management's approach to industry, service, education, and government his system can righfully be regarded as a philosophy.
+Since Dr. Deming's work is a comprehensive system of beliefs, values, principles, and ideas that guide and inform management's approach to industry, service, education, and government his system can rightfully be regarded as a philosophy.

 It includes four components or "lenses" (we might call them rules of thumb) through which to view the world simultaneously: